emerbrito/dataverse-client-factory/README.md

 The `DataverseClientFactory` helps minimize the cost of openning or cloning Dataverse connections through connection pooling.

-> For the sake of this article, "connection" refers to a connected [ServiceClient][1] instance (which can be used interchangeably anywhere an [IOrganizationServiceAsync2][4] is used).
+> In this article, the term "connection" refers to a connected [ServiceClient][1] instance (which can be used interchangeably anywhere an [IOrganizationService][5] or  [IOrganizationServiceAsync2][4] is used).

 Whenever a user requests a new connection, the pooler looks for an available connection in the pool.
-If a pooled connection is available it returns in instead of opening a new one.
+If a pooled connection is available it returns it instead of opening a new one.
 When the application calls `Dispose` in the connection, the pooler returns it to the set of pooled connections instead of actually closing it.
 Once the connection is available in the pool it is ready to be used again.

 ``` mermaid
 sequenceDiagram